 What Should a Disaster Recovery Plan Include?

 Businesses should begin by taking an inventory of all hardware.
-The disaster recovery plan should include a strategy to ensure that all critical information is backed up.
-Identify critical software applications, data and the hardware required to run them.
+Your business continuity plan should include a strategy to ensure that all critical information is being backed up.
+Identify critical software applications, data, and the hardware required to run them.
 Prioritize hardware and software restoration.
 Document the IT disaster recovery plan as a part of your business plan.
 It’s also a good idea to name a small group of employees as your disaster recovery team.

 How Does Disaster Recovery as a Service Work?

-If you decide to use an MSP for your business’s disaster recovery service, make sure they are clear on your continuity requirements and expectations.
-If you need them to be the MSP can be prepared a full recovery to ensure business continuity.
-Including your company’s data and the entire IT infrastructure.
+If you decide to use an MSP for your business’s disaster recovery service, make sure your MSP is clear on your continuity requirements and expectations.
+If you need them to be, the MSP can be prepared for a full recovery to ensure business continuity.
+This includes your company’s data and the entire IT infrastructure.